 This blog post is based on a talk I’m giving to a mixed group of adult and paediatric emergency physicians.
 I was asked to talk about something I thought both groups needed to know.
-I could have got stuck into the role of steroids in pre-school wheeze or antibiotics in otitis media but they can be rather dry topics to talk about over dinner.
-Instead I decided to focus on what children would want us to know…
+I could have gotten stuck into the role of steroids in pre-school wheeze or antibiotics in otitis media but they can be rather dry topics to talk about over dinner.
+Instead, I decided to focus on what children would want us to know…

 They feel pain

 Children feel pain from the moment they are born.
 And whilst a lot of doctors liken the management of pre-verbal infants to being a vet it is worth remembering that all children feel pain.
 There are lots of tools we can use to determine the level of pain, from the FLACC score to the traditional Wong-Baker faces scale and I am fascinated at how infrequently we actually rate a child’s pain.
 We ask adults with stubbed toes to rate their pain and may dish out an Endone when they score it as 8 out of 10.
-But, for some reason, we like to try to guess what a child is feeling ourselves, as if we have some mystical power to feel their pain.
-According to a study by Robb et al. published in CJEM last year examining use of analgesia in children with suspected appendicitis only 61% received any form of pain relief in the emergency department.
+But, for some reason, we like to try to guess what a child is feeling ourselves as if we have some mystical power to feel their pain.
+According to a study by Robb et al. published in CJEM last year examining the use of analgesia in children with suspected appendicitis only 61% received any form of pain relief in the emergency department.
 Over a third of these had to wait until after their surgical consultation (43%) or after their abdominal ultrasound was performed (43.7%).
 Even then their morphine dose could be regarded as sub-optimal at 0.06mg/kg.
 Given that the age of inclusion was 3 to 17 years of age a dose of 0.1-0.2mg might be more appropriate.
 A 2011 Cochrane review concluded that analgesia does not hide important clinical findings in adults so why should it be any different in children?
 Poonai et al. found that 92.1% of physicians, including those with extensive paediatric training, state they would offer immediate analgesia in a case of suspected appendicitis but there is a huge disconnect between what they say they would do and what they do in practice

 And we are even worse with our tiniest patients.
 We apply local anaesthetic creams and emollients to infants but when it comes to cannulating the (possibly) septic baby we offer lolly water.
 Read Justin Morgenstern’s rant on its use over at First 10 in EM.
-Perhaps the signal towards benefit is more about our general approach to the baby and the fact that we seem to be caring rather than anything else?
+Perhaps the signal towards benefit is more about our general approach to the baby and the fact that we seem to be caring rather than anything else.

 So, what should we change?
 We should try to assess the level of pain in all of our patients, verbal or otherwise, using a standardized approach.
 If we are going to use a faces-based scale then we could use stickers to denote the degree of pain the child is in – an unhappy face sticker placed at triage, followed by a smiling face when they are reassessed after analgesia.
 We should offer analgesia to all children in pain, at the point of first contact.
 If you are unaware of how well, or badly, your department is doing then consider a simple audit of practice.